alephium/www/src/content/blog/2024-10-10_Alephium-available-on-Ledger-Hardware-Wallets-27fa77f928ab/index.md

 description: 'Alephium x Ledger—Alephium is thrilled to announce its integration with Ledger hardware wallets, which will give users enhanced security…'
 ---

-Alephium x Ledger—Alephium is thrilled to announce its integration with Ledger hardware wallets, which will give users enhanced security…

----

 ### **Alephium available on Ledger Hardware Wallets**

 <figure id="49d2" class="graf graf--figure graf-after--h3">